 In the least valley of sackcloth to mourn

 The sign that he is waiting for will be accompanied by a known fact.
 When it comes, when nature tells him that the end is here, he will know that he “must enter again” the “water bead” from which he came.
 He also refers to this place as the “synagogue of the ear of corn.”
-He will return to the centre, origin, and base of all life.
+He will return to the center, origin, and base of all life.
 He will enter his death, and in doing so once more become a part of the Earth.

 While these beautifully crafted lines tell the reader much about the speaker or poet, they do not elaborate on the title of the poem.
 The events to which the title refers will not be further described until the third stanza.